 How to set up shop: As told by The Barbery

-With so many reopenings, standing out from the crowd is imperative.
-Most barbershops are marketed as high-octane environments, rife with beer, whiskey and beards that go on for days.
+With so many opening, standing out from the crowd is imperative.
+Most barbershops are marketed as high-octane environments, full of beer, whiskey, and beards that go on for days.

 But one shop owner is working away to not only fill a gap in the male self-care market, but to change the way we look after ourselves and inject a much-needed dose of relaxation into people’s lives.

-Meet Charl Ackerman, founder of South London’s “The Barbery”.
+Meet Charl Ackerman.
+Charl founded South London’s “The Barbery” 7 months ago.
 His goal?
 To create a calming environment with a focus on a holistic, organic approach to hair care and grooming.
 The result?
 Customers who keep coming back.

-We sat down with Charl to discuss how he set up a business with a difference, and how you can too.
+We sat down with Charl to discuss how he set up a business with a unique angle, and how you can too.

 Do your research

-A passion without research isn’t going to take off, and before opening The Barbery’s doors, Charl did some pretty extensive research.
+A passion isn’t going to take off without research, and before opening The Barbery’s doors, Charl did some pretty extensive research.

 “I studied business marketing and you get told that you have to have a point of difference... there has to be something unique about your business, in order for it to have the best chance of succeeding.
 And that took me a while.
 I wanted to understand how I could do things differently.
 And for about nearly a year, I went to as many barbers as I possibly could in London and I just observed.
 I just sat there and made notes, often very discreetly by myself on the chair, about things that I would change, things that I would do differently, and also things that worked.”

-Slicker experience in-hand, the next step was to ensure he had the products to match it.
-After asking multiple friends in the industry, attending hair shows in the UK and conducting market research, he decided on a range of organic products picked and produced on a farm in Bologna.
+Wealth of experience in-hand, the next step was getting the products to match it.
+After asking multiple friends in the industry, attending hair shows in the UK, and conducting market research, he decided on a range of organic products picked and produced on a farm in Bologna.